aseem80/Demo/README.md

 2. Command line (After jar is built with mvn clean install) :- java -jar Demo-1.0-SNAPSHOT.jar
 3. Intellij/Eclipse (Run CodingAssignmentApp)

+### GetAllTransactions DataSource###

+The application used a Rest Client to get All transactions and has been configured to Retry 3 times with Back-off-policy in case of any IOException(Connect Timeout or ReadTime out)

 ### Rest End Points ###

 1. Request HTTP GET :- http://localhost:8080/demo/v2/monthlySummary